RogerLab/Eukfinder/Building_custom_DB/README.md

 3. **Combine All FASTA Files**:
    Once downloaded, merge all .fna files into one comprehensive FASTA:

+4. **Generate the Sequence-to-TaxID Map**:
-   Generate the Sequence-to-TaxID Map: Use a custom Python script (similar to the ones used for Centrifuge) to generate a sequence-to-taxid map for each genome.
+    Use a custom Python script (similar to the ones used for Centrifuge) to generate a sequence-to-taxid map for each genome.
 This step will link each sequence header to its taxonomic identifier, facilitating downstream analysis.

 *****